The Ultimate List of Fermented Drinks From Around The World

 One of the most notable varieties of fermented honey drinks is mead, which is also known as honey wine.
 This ale-tasting beverage traces back through Norse mythology.
 And it has made its presence known throughout Ancient Africa, Asia, and Europe.

 You can prepare this popular drink from the past with honey, water, and ale yeast.
 Experiment with fruits and spices to really make the flavor your own.
 It has its own distinct category, somewhere between beer and wine and you sip it like a beer, wine, or cider.
-Try this easy one-gallon honey mead recipe.
+Try this easy one-gallon Honey Mead recipe or Apple Cyser Mead recipe.

 Fermented Milk Drinks